Considering A Career In Mental Health Counseling? How To Be A Therapist

 Career counseling options

 Becoming a therapist can take time, but once you have completed the steps, you can participate in a meaningful career to help others.
 No matter the type of therapist you are, clients all over the US are looking for support, and the number is growing.
+The Bureau of Labor Statistics suggests that the number of mental health counselor jobs will increase by 18% by 2032, indicating growth that is much faster than average.
 Many therapists and those looking to the profession reach out to therapists themselves for advice, emotional support, and guidance as they navigate schooling and licensure.
+They may also be able to help you start to understand different specialties, such as counseling psychology or marriage and family therapy.

 If you're looking for support as you start your career journey or want to learn more about becoming a therapist from someone who has done it, you can contact a therapist online or in person for support.
 Many career counselors work online, as the format offers a flexible and convenient option for those in rural areas or with busy schedules during school.
 A platform like BetterHelp for individuals or Regain for couples can connect you with a professional fitting your preferences at any time.